understandable-machine-intelligence-lab/Quantus/docs/source/index.md

 [📑 Shortcut to paper!](https://arxiv.org/abs/2202.06861)

 This documentation is complementary to Quantus repository's [README.md](https://github.com/understandable-machine-intelligence-lab/Quantus) and provides documentation for how to install Quantus (**Installation**), how to contribute to the project (**Developer Documentation**) and on the interface (**API Documentation**).
-For further guidance on how what to think about when using Quantus, please read the user guidelines (**Guidelines**).
+For further guidance on what to think about when applying Quantus, please read the user guidelines (**Guidelines**).

-More information about how to get started can be be found below (**Getting started**) including with various examples in [tutorials](https://github.com/understandable-machine-intelligence-lab/Quantus/tree/main/tutorials) folder.
+Do you want to get started?
+Please have a look at our simple MNIST/torch/Saliency/IntGrad toy example (**Getting started**).
+For more examples, check the [tutorials](https://github.com/understandable-machine-intelligence-lab/Quantus/tree/main/tutorials) folder.

 Quantus can be installed from [PyPI](https://pypi.org/project/quantus/) (this way assumes that you have either `torch` or `tensorflow` already installed on your machine).